overkillwtf/folon-steamdeck-installer/README.md

 None of your credentials will be stored in any form.

-## About the Script

-This script performs the following actions:

--	Downgrades the Steam version of Fallout 4 to a working version.
--	Installs GOG, so that you can install Fallout: London
--	Automatically moves the necessary files to the correct path.

-## Passwords
+## Password Disclaimer:

-While this tool asks for your password, it does not keep them locally.
+While this tool asks for your Steam credentials, it does not keep them locally, nor does it send them to any third party outside of Valve.
 Instead, it uses [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD), a command-line version of Steam provided by Valve.